 Does not include Medicare levy (2% of taxable income, subject to concessions for low income earners and various exemptions.

-Luckily there are ways to reduce your tax bill.
+Luckily there are ways to reduce your taxes, especially if you’re within tax brackets Australia loves to avoid.
 Take a look at some of our most tried and tested suggestions – even if you believe that you’ve explored all the options, there are often additional expenses you can claim, or alternative investment strategies which could mean a welcome tax saving.

 1. Change the company structure